Ayurvedic Approach to Spring Cleaning – Home, Body, Mind

 Take It Outside

 Springtime is the ideal time to get out and enjoy the world.
-Spending time outside, and especially reconnecting with nature, after months of being cooped up in our heated homes and offices boosts energy, optimism and creativity.
-If you stay sedentary and continue eating the heavier foods of winter, you could be headed for the kinds of Kapha imbalances prevalent in spring — allergen reactions and other respiratory issues, sluggishness, dullness of mind and weight gain.
-Cardio activities including walking, hiking, cycling and swimming help the body emerge out of the dormancy of winter.Consider Triphala — our Organic Digest Tone (Triphala Plus) helps as a daily detox of the colon (removal of ama is a huge part of overall health, including joint health); Joint Soothe II to aid occasional aches and stiffness; and Osteo Relief to help support healthy joints and bone tissue.
-Fatigue Free and Organic Premium Amla Berry can assist in lifting the veil of lethargy and promote vitality and vigor.
+Spending time outside, and especially reconnecting with nature, after months of being cooped up in our heated homes and offices can boost energy, optimism, and creativity.
+If you stay sedentary and continue eating the heavier foods of winter, you may be headed for the kinds of Kapha imbalances prevalent in spring — allergen reactions and other respiratory issues, sluggishness, dullness of mind, and weight gain.
+Cardio activities including walking, hiking, cycling, climbing, and swimming help the body emerge out of the dormancy of winter.Consider Triphala — our Organic Digest Tone (Triphala Plus) helps as a daily detox of the colon (removal of ama or toxins is a huge part of overall health, including joint health); Joint Soothe II aids occasional aches and stiffness; and Osteo Relief helps support healthy joints and bone tissue.
+Fatigue Free and Premium Amla Berry can assist in regular elimination and rejuvenation of tissues, promoting vitality and vigor.

 Eat According to the Season